Wollnashorn/switch-mods/0100F2C0115B6000/README.md

-# Zelda: Tears of the Kingdom
+# The Legend of Zelda: Tears of the Kingdom

 # Anisotropic Filtering Fix